The flags of Cuba and Venezuela

 Cuba is a police state that denies its people any civil or fundamental human rights.
 Although it’s challenging to access accurate figures, it is generally accepted that tens of thousands of Cubans were executed for political reasons during Castro’s rule.
 It is believed that hundreds of thousands more Cubans were imprisoned for so-called crimes against the state or even the most minor offenses, including such indiscretions as taking a tip from a foreigner.

 Because of the Castro government, it is believed tens of thousands of Cubans died trying to flee the country.
-Again, accurate figures are difficult to obtain, and the real number will likely never be known.
+Again, accurate figures are difficult to obtain, and the actual number will likely never be known.
 Owning a boat is illegal in Cuba because the government knows it will be used to leave the island.

 Fidel Castro died in 2016, leaving a legacy of death, poverty, and millions of ruined lives.
 His personal net worth was estimated at $900 million, money he stole from foreign aid and the Cuban people.
 The Castro family remains in control of Cuba today.
 The country remains a police state.